 § 15 Force Majeure

-(1) Legal relations between campstar and the Customer are governed by the law of the Federal Republic of Germany, to the exclusion of CISG.
+(1) Legal relations between campstar and the customer are governed by the law of the Republic of Austria, to the exclusion of CISG.
 Consumers are bound by such choice of law only if and to the extent that the protection granted is not denied under mandatory rules of the laws of the country where the consumer is permanently domiciled.